 (men don't have to breastfeed, but they do face going topless at the beach, so we women should send a little sympathy their way).

 Because it is so common, there's nothing to be embarrassed or ashamed of.
-It is quite possible to breastfeed with this condition, and there are tips, exercises, and products that can make it easier.
+It is totally possible to breast feed with this condition, and there are tips, exercises, and products that can make it easier.

 TV and the media can make nursing seem so easy.
 Hold the baby to the chest and Viola, instant breastfeeding.
 This is rarely how it works for any woman.
 Holding a newborn and trying to juggle two large breasts can be a daunting task.